jesseskinner/hover/README.md

 will be a good fit to use with those frameworks as well.

-Check out [virtual-dom](https://github.com/Matt-Esch/virtual-dom) as an alternative to use React in your projects.
+Check out [virtual-dom](https://github.com/Matt-Esch/virtual-dom) as an alternative to using React in your projects.

 ---